dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 However, weirdly, not much gets written about driver code other than to sneer at its high number of bugs or low elegance.
-While you can find tens of thousands of resarch papers and hundreds of book chapters on "core" operating system topics such as virtual memory, processes or file systems, comparatively little gets written about devices despite them making up the monster proportion of the code.
+While you can find tens of thousands of research papers and hundreds of book chapters on "core" operating system topics such as virtual memory, processes or file systems, comparatively little gets written about devices despite them making up the monster proportion of the code.